 310. Methods in Biochemistry and Cell Biology.

-This course will provide instruction in the theory and application of a variety of research techniques dealing with the structure and function of proteins in biological systems.
-Techniques to be studied include enzyme assays and characterization, peptide sequencing, polyacrylamide gel electrophoresis, antibody production, immunoblotting, and fluorescence microscopy.
+This course provides instruction in the theory and application of a variety of research techniques dealing with the structure and function of proteins in biological systems.
+Students will gain practical laboratory experience in procedures including chromatographic separation of proteins, spectrophotometric protein assays, kinetic characterization of enzymes, polyacrylamide gel electrophoresis, antibody production, enzyme-linked immunosorbent assays (ELISA), immunoblotting, and fluorescence microscopy.
+Additional experience will be gained in the practical application of computer-based bioinformatics tools for characterizing proteins based on their amino acid or gene sequences, as well as on mass-spectrometric analysis of peptide fragment fingerprints.
 This course can count as laboratory credit to accompany Biology 307 or Chemistry 414 or both.
 One hour of lecture and three hours of laboratory per week plus independent work.

 451-452.
 Research in Biochemistry and Molecular Biology.

 Qualified students may conduct original laboratory research in biochemistry and molecular biology.
 A student may use four credit hours of research to satisfy one of the upper level requirements in Biochemistry and Molecular Biology.
 Interested students should consult a Biochemistry and Molecular Biology committee member.
 Prerequisites: the permission of a sponsoring faculty member and the Biochemistry and Molecular Biology committee.
 At least three hours of lab work per week per credit, weekly conferences with faculty sponsor, written report at the end of the semester.

 Fall, Spring.
 Credits: 1-4.